Parmeshwar-Lokhande/Book_Store_Sales_Analysis_Using_SQL/README.md

 Execute queries to view insights

-11. Results and Conclusion
+9) Results and Conclusion:-

 This project successfully demonstrates how SQL can be used to analyze real-world business data.
 By querying relational datasets, valuable insights were obtained that can help improve sales strategies, inventory planning, and customer targeting.

-12. Future Work
+10) Future Work:-

 Add time-based sales analysis